 Chile remains a viable option, but only when the case is properly structured from the outset.

 This immigration category allows foreign nationals to legally live and work in Chile by engaging in remunerated employment activities.
-It is primarily intended for executives, professionals, technicians, and employees hired by Chilean companies.
+It is primarily intended for executives, professionals, technicians, and employees hired by Chilean domestic companies.

 To qualify, applicants must demonstrate, among other requirements, the existence of genuine employment activities in Chile and sufficient financial means.